WEDFoundation/me-we-it-ai/ME_WE_IT.md

-# Me-We-It: A Standard for Responsible AI
+# A Standard for Responsible AI

 This is an Open Suggestion designed to clarify the process of building AI by exposing the steps that go into building it responsibly.
 It is written from the frontlines by the actual builders, users, and